dklinges9/mcera5/README.md

 ## News

-_Sept 2024_: This package is going through a lot of development to keep up with changes as ECMWF migrates to the new [beta Climate Data Store](https://cds-beta.climate.copernicus.eu/).
-These changes include lower API limits, different variable names/netCDF file structures, and different credentials (see below for details).
-If you are facing unexplainable errors, please bring them to my attention (see Questions, Concerns, Issues below).
+_8 Oct 2024_: modularity to handle ERA5-reanalysis and ERA5-land files downloaded from BOTH the old (legacy) CDS and the new (beta) CDS has been provided in `mcera5`.
+In addition, users must specify if they want extracted climate data to be formatted for a specific microclimate R package: `microclima`, `NicheMapR`, `microclimc`, `microclimf`, or `micropoint` (`microclimc` is the default).
+The branch "new_cds_time_edits" has been merged into master and will soon be deleted.

 _25 Sept 2024_: ERA5-reanalysis and ERA5-land files downloaded from the beta CDS have a different structure to their time dimension.
 To extract climate data from these files (e.g. using `extract_clim()`), please see the developer branch "new_cds_time_edits".
 You can install this branch directly via:

 `remotes::install_github("dklinges9/mcera5", ref = "new_cds_time_edits")`

+_Sept 2024_: This package is going through a lot of development to keep up with changes as ECMWF migrates to the new [beta Climate Data Store](https://cds-beta.climate.copernicus.eu/).
+These changes include lower API limits, different variable names/netCDF file structures, and different credentials (see below for details).
+If you are facing unexplainable errors, please bring them to my attention (see Questions, Concerns, Issues below).

 ## Tutorial